Jon Heidenreich: Teaming with Animal (2005-2006)

+At No Way Out, Heidenreich lost to Booker T by disqualification after hitting Booker T with a steel chair.
+After a series of matches against Booker, Heidenreich turned face.
 His "disasterpieces" became more light-hearted and began receiving cheers from the crowd.
 Heidenreich was then given a segment on SmackDown! in which he "made friends" with audience members, read them a piece of his poetry, and had them stand in his corner during his match.
-He also had a brief feud with Orlando Jordan, unsuccessfully challenging him for the United States Championship at Judgment Day.
+During this time he had a brief feud with Orlando Jordan, unsuccessfully challenging him for the United States Championship at Judgment Day.